yetulaxman/htvs/README.md

 ```

 You can copy the following script to a file e.g., imagej.sh.
-Make sure to use proper project name in `imagej.sh` file (i.e., use your project number for  `project_xxxx` in SBATCH directives for `--account` value)
+Make sure to use proper project name in `imagej.sh` file (i.e., use your correct project number for  `project_xxxx` in 1) SBATCH directives for `--account` value and 2) `b` parameter )

 ```bash
 #!/bin/bash